mritunjoyh/bosch-assignment/README.md

 # Verify that the image was loaded
 sudo docker images
 ```
-Once loaded, you can run the container directly:
+Once loaded, the container directly can be run :
 ```bash
 sudo docker run -it --name temp bosch-assign-bdd bash
 ```
 Note:
 The image is large (~10 GB).
-Ensure you have enough disk space and a stable network connect.
+Ensure enough disk space and a stable network connection.

 ---
 ## Option 2 — Build Docker With Pre Processed Dataset.